maxmcd/256kb.cloud/notes.md

 ## 2023-06-01

 Set up a benchmark.
-100 invocations of OnConnRead that trigger a wasm call of conn_send.
+100 invocations of OnConnRead that trigger a wasm call of conn_write.

 - `452 ns` with 0 allocs without `WithCloseOnContextDone(true)`
 - `854 ns` with 3 allocs with `WithCloseOnContextDone(true)`